kevinkahn/softconsole/docs/useagenotes.md

     * Version 2.8 made variables first class citizens that appear in "stores" that can be referenced in alerts, alert screens, and weather screens using the format STORENAME:VAR:VAR . . .
 All weather stations create a store for all their current conditions and forecasts.
 MQTT broker clients create a store for any items they subscribe to.
 There is a system store **System** that holds some system wide parameters (currently only the Dim and Bright values).
 As of this release ISY variable references that use "StateVar" parameters are deprecated in favor of the general form of variable reference ISY:State:name and ISY:Int:name (or console local variables as LocalVar:Name).
 The old forms are supported for now in the config files but will eventually disappear.
 This release also add the VARKEY option.
     * Version 3 code made hubs a configurable part of the console which means that console now can support multiple hubs of multiple types.
 Currently ISY and Home Assistant hubs are supported.
 If multipe hubs are specified a DefaultHub=name directive sets the hub to be used when no other hub is specified.
 Within a screen a DefaultHub directive can be given to change the default hub for that screen.
 It is always possible to specify the hub for a node using the NODE:nodename syntax like that used for stores.
     * Version 3.1 adds support for weather providers other than Weather Underground and allows multiple such suppliers.
 Unfortunately, this requires a small change to the configuration file even if you are continuing to use WU (see below).
 The TimeTemp screen type required non-compatible changes to work with the new approach so I have left a TimeTempX screen type that should continue to work with the old approach using the WunderKey to set the api key.
 I'll delete this soon since the changes to use the new approach are pretty minimal.
 If you want to add another weather provider, it should be pretty easy to write the code using the apixustore.py module as a model.
 It mostly handles mapping from the provider specific json response to the one used elsewhere in the console.
+    * Version 3.2 adds support for consoles to be aware of other running consoles and coalesce serious error messages to their logs as well as their error in log indicators.
+This makes running multiple console around the house much simpler since accessing the log from any of them will let you see Warnings or Errors reported by any of them and will correspondingly clear the other error indicators when it is known that the message has been seen for sure on another consoles log scan.
+It also added some mostly hidden diagnostic capabilities and greatly improved handling of errors from the hubs, particularly ISY reported communication errors.
+With the demise of WeatherUnderground as an available weather provider, support for accessing their api has been removed (code was moved to deprecated folder in the source).
+Their API is changing with no way for me to access the new one given it is no longer free.
     * Note that all the source code for the console is available on github under kevinkahn/softconsole and you are free to examine and/or modify as you like.

 # Console Directory and Files